Understanding fluctuations through Multivariate Circulant Singular Spectrum Analysis: Introduction

 The multivariate extension of Singular Spectrum Analysis, M-SSA, (Broomhead and King, 1986b) appears simultaneously with univariate SSA (Broomhead and King, 1986a; Fraedrich, 1986).
-M-SSA, as is the case with its univariate counterparts, also needs to identify the frequencies of the reconstructed components and, as Plaut and Vautard (1994) observe, is able to extract patterns along time and across time series.
-While originally only applied to climatology, since the work of Ghil et al. (2002) comparing different versions, the technique extended its application to a wide range of disciplines: Biometrics (see, e.g., Lee et al., 2014), volcanic activity (see, e.g., Bozzo et al., 2010), geolocalization (see, e.g., Gruszczynska et al., 2017) and business cycle and economics (see, e.g., de Carvalho et al., 2012; Hassani et al., 2013; Silva et al., 2018).
+M-SSA, as is the case with its univariate counterpart, also needs to identify the frequencies of the reconstructed components and, as Plaut and Vautard (1994) observe, is able to extract patterns both along time and across time series.
+While originally only applied to climatology, since the work of Ghil et al. (2002) who compared different versions, the application of this technique has been extended to a wide range of disciplines: biometrics (see, e.g., Lee et al., 2014), seismic activity (see, e.g., Cheng et al., 2019), geolocalization (see, e.g., Gruszczynska et al., 2017), business cycles and economics (see, e.g., Carvalho (de) and Rua, 2017; Hassani et al., 2013; Silva et al., 2018) and medical diagnostic (see, e.g., Jain et al., 2020).

-M-CiSSA builds a new trajectory matrix and a related block circulant matrix of second order moments that allows us to compute the cross spectral density matrices at different frequencies in a straightforward way.
-Also, further diagonalization of these matrices allows us to obtain the eigenvectors and eigenvalues that provide the principal components and their contribution at a specific frequency.
+Multivariate Circulant Singular Spectrum Analysis (M-CiSSA) is a novel unified framework for multivariate signal extraction.
+It builds a new trajectory matrix, different to previous M-SSA, and a related block circulant matrix of second order moments that allows us to compute the cross-spectral density matrices at different frequencies in a straightforward way.
+It is based on the properties of the eigen-structure of a block circulant matrix related to the second order moments of the vector of time series and their lags.
+Also, further diagonalization of these matrices enables us to obtain the eigenvectors and eigenvalues that provide the principal components and their contribution to the total variability within a specific frequency.
 Both aspects, block frequency identification and decomposition within a block, are new contributions in this setup.
 As a consequence, we can prove a uniqueness theorem that states the reconstruction of the univariate components by the sum of the multivariate subcomponents per frequency.